48cea674-bit/Watch-Youtube-With-Linux/README.md

 # Watch-Youtube-With-Linux
-This is a file for you to watch youtube just only using terminal and automatically open the youtube videos using terminal
+This is a python-code for you to watch youtube just only using terminal and automatically open the youtube videos by using sudo-apt get install mv